Ableton/maxdevtools/maxdiff/README.md

 If you see or know that a file is modified but your git interface does not show any diff, there might be an error in a maxdiff script.
 To verify this, you can get a summary outside of git:

-* Open Terminal / Command Prompt, navigate to this repo.
+* Open Terminal / Command Prompt, navigate to this repository.
-* From the repo root, run the appropriate python script with your file as an argument:
+* From the repository root, run the appropriate python script with your file as an argument:
   * `python3 ./maxdiff/amxd_textconv.py <path/to/your/device.amxd>` for a device, or
   * `python3 ./maxdiff/maxpat_textconv.py <path/to/your/patch.maxpat>` for an abstraction.
 * If this doesn't print a patch summary, or if this throws an error, please [get in touch](CONTRIBUTING.md).